Ada-Developers-Academy/core-unit-2/building-an-api/create-and-read.md

 ### Manually Testing with `psql`

-We could also check that our Book was saved in the database using `psql`!
+We could also check that our book was saved in the database using `psql`!
+To do so, we would start up `psql`, connect to our database, and run an appropriate query to get the records from the `book` table.

+Let's try it out on our own!
+We can refer back to the Intro to SQL lessons if we need a reminder about how to write a query like this.

 ### Debugging